Skip to content

 Return prompt template.

-Note: different engines have different expectations as how a prompt should look like.
+Note: different model have different expectations as to how a prompt should look like.
 E.g. outlines supports the Jinja 2 templating format for insertion of values and few-shot examples, whereas DSPy integrates these things in a different value in the workflow and hence expects the prompt not to include these things.
-Mind engine-specific expectations when creating a prompt template.
+Mind model-specific expectations when creating a prompt template.

 Returns: